Marklogic-retired/marklogic-data-hub/quick-start/README.md

 ## Go to the main page
 - The main page is accessible at http://localhost:[server.port]/[server.contextPath].
-- If server.port is 8080 and server.contextPath is /quick-start in application.properties, go to http://localhost:8080/quick-start and you will see the main page.
+- If server.port is 8080 and server.contextPath is / in application.properties, go to http://localhost:8080/ or http://localhost:8080 and you will see the main page.